yogesh-vishwakarma/Leave-managment-system/README.md

-# trading_simulator
+# Leave Management System
-java version of monopoly game

 Hi,Myself Yogesh Vishwakarma
-This game is implemented in java where the gui part of game is done using Windows Builder Tool of Eclipse IDE.
+This project is implemented using php,mysql and xampp server